xengeo/java-fundamentals/bites/09_loops_bite.md

 ## While Loops

-Java's while loops are more similar to Python's and they're a bit like scrambled for loops - they have the same basic components but the structure is a bit different.
-Here's an example.
+Java's `while` loops are a bit like scrambled `for` loops - they have the same basic components but the structure is a bit different.
+Here's an example:

 ```java
 Integer counter = 0;